 Checklist: Configuring SQL Server

-This topic lists steps that you should follow when preparing SQL Server 2008 SP1 or SQL Server 2005 for use in a BizTalk Server production environment.
+Steps to follow when preparing SQL Server for use in a BizTalk Server production environment.

 Configuring SQL Server

 |Monitor and reduce BizTalk Server database files disk I/O contention.||- We recommend that you proactively monitor the disk I/O usage for the disks that house the data and transaction log files.

 - We recommend that the data files and transaction log files for each of these be placed on dedicated drives to reduce the likelihood of disk I/O contention becoming a problem.